 Learning to read

 Do you think school reading scheme books are easy to write?
 Think again!
-There are so many restrictions on the words you can use, it’s almost like doing a word puzzle.
-But I definitely enjoyed retelling the Grimm’s fairytale Hans in Luck for the Oxford Reading Tree series.
+There are so many restrictions on the words you can use, it’s almost like doing a word puzzle, though they’re great fun to write.
+Hans in Luck is a fairytale retelling I’ve written for Oxford University Press, plus I’ve written five books for a South Korean publisher to help children learning to speak and read English as a second language.